bregman-arie/system-design-notebook/README.md

 </b></details>

-#### "What time is it?" but without elastic IP addresses

 <details>
-<summary>Following the last two exercises, you would like to change the architecture offered in the solution, to not use elastic IP addresses for obvious reasons that it's not really scalable (each EC2 instance has a different IP and users are not able to remember them all).
+<summary>You would like to change the architecture offered in the solution, to not use elastic IP addresses for obvious reasons that it's not really scalable (each EC2 instance has a different IP and users are not able to remember them all).
 Offer an improvement
 </summary><br><b>

 Instead of using elastic IP addresses we can add a record in the DNS, using the Route 53 service, to have a record from the type A. This way, all users will be able to access the app using an hostname and the IP address will be provided to them by the DNS